-Businesses tell me all the time how difficult it is for them to know what marketing tactics work and which ones don’t – what tools or services would be good for them, and what’s going to hurt them.
+Businesses tell me all the time how difficult it is for them to know what marketing tactics work and which ones don’t – what tools or services would be right for them, and what’s going to hurt them.
 So when a client was asking me about these services recently – I went directly to the source and sent them the following excerpt from Google to answer their question.

 Q: Does it matter whether I include multiple telephone types?

 A: You should only provide the phone number for the location of the actual local business.
-Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not specific to a business location [source]
+Types of phone numbers that should not be included are: call tracking numbers and phone numbers that are not peculiar to a business location [source]

 Call tracking numbers are discouraged by Google

-As it turns out, a business phone number has some very important SEO data that search engines use to quantify a business.
+As it turns out, a business phone number has some very valuable SEO data that search engines use to quantify a business.
 The phone number is a foundation data element that is vital for local marketing.
-The SEO trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a business physical location via its area code (state validation) and phone prefix (town/city/neighborhood).
+The SEO trade refers to this data-set as NAP (Name, Address, Phone), and the phone number helps authenticate a physical business location via its area code (state validation) and phone prefix (town/city/neighborhood).
 This verification element is vital for local discovery on search engines.

 When the phone number is replaced with a generic number that is not consistent with the local standards – businesses lose that vital component of local authentication.

-The loss of local-identity wasn’t something that was mentioned in the information my client had received.
+The loss of local identity wasn’t something that was mentioned in the information my client had received.
 Neither was the question as to what happens when a business no longer subscribes to the service.
 The short answer is – their listings revert to their original state.